tum-gis/InterSensorService/documentation/API Documentation/RefDoc.md

 #Accessing Observations
 http://127.0.0.1/inter-sensor-service/timeseries/{id}/observations?start=2018-08-01T00:00:00Z&end=2018-08-02T00:00:00Z
-(This request determines data source connection properties by the given id,
-                         establishes the connection,
-                         retrieves the observations within the temporal filter, and models according to the Observation class)
 ```
+The above-mentioned requests determine data source connection properties by the given IDs, establish the connections, retrieve the observations within the temporal filter, and model according to the Observation class.

 # Standardized external interfaces
 The observations from each data source can be encoded "on-the-fly" according to the international OGC Sensor Web Enablement (SWE) standards mentioned as follows: